ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

   * - Queue_Id
     - ROCm queue unique identifier to which the kernel was submitted.

+  * - Stream_Id
+    - Identifies HIP stream ID to which kernel or memory copy operation was submitted.
+Defaults to 0 if the hip-stream-display option is not enabled

   * - Private_Segment_Size
     - The amount of memory required in bytes for the combined private, spill, and arg segments for a work item.